 Consider your own purchasing behavior outside of work.
 The service providers (auto mechanics, electricians, plumbers) you continue to use year after year are the ones that deliver quality results at a fair price.
 On those rare occasions when things don’t go exactly as planned, they act responsibly and make things right.
 It’s no different with a medical software engineering firm.

 Q3: Do they ask good questions?

 The degree of thoroughness evidenced during the proposal process is invariably a part of the vendor’s corporate culture.
-In other word, you can expect to see the same attention to detail during the project itself that you experienced during the courting phase.
+In other words, you can expect to see the same attention to detail during the project itself that you experienced during the courting phase.
 This vendor would likely identify missing, incomplete, or possibly conflicting requirements early in the development process – when the cost of change is the lowest.

-You’ll want to be assured that the engineers assigned to your project are all co-located at the same development center – and ideally within the same work space.
+You’ll want to be assured that the engineers assigned to your project are all co-located at the same development center – and ideally within the same workspace.
 Some firms use a distributed model, whereby individual developers do their work in various remote locations.
 While touted as “efficient”, this approach is in effect quite the opposite, and prone to failures due to communication breakdown.
-Don’t accept evasive answers.
-Make sure you know where the work will be done!
+Don’t accept evasive answers – make sure you know where the work will be done!

 However tempting the offshore option may be, this trend now seems to be losing momentum.
-Based on your myriad of experiences being hired to clean up offshore development failures, we advice caution – lots of it.
+Based on our myriad experiences being hired to clean up offshore development failures, we advise caution — lots of it.
 Consider carefully whether the theoretical cost savings will play out.
 How much additional bandwidth will you need to apply in order to oversee progress?
 How much will slip through the cracks due to language, cultural, or time zone differences?
 What are the financial implications of missing the launch deadline due to software completion or quality issues?
 How safe is your company’s intellectual property on the other side of the world?

 Q5: Do they project a culture of openness and integrity?